 Explore another part of the city and check out some spectacular street art and graffiti walls alongside the Danube Canal Promenade.
-Walls at the promenade are splashed with various yellows, pinks, reds, and turquoise from talented local artist.
+Walls at the promenade are splashed with various yellows, pinks, reds, and turquoise from talented local artists.

 Best of all it is free to stroll and view all the murals and walk along the canal.
 It is a great way to view another side of Vienna outside of its whimsical architecture.

 - Metro Tip: If you are taking the metro around the city, you can reach the graffiti walls by exiting at the Schwedenplatz Station.

 A Vienna must-see located in the 2nd district is Vienna Prater and it’s perfect for a stroll, a thrill, and getting an idea of daily Viennese life.